1221303400/TT4L_G01_PF_Assignment/README.md

 2) Change the directory to the directory in which the main.cpp file is located by entering: " cd C:\Users\USERNAME\FILE_LOCATION "
     TIP: make sure the main.cpp file located in C:\Users\USERNAME\Documents if the terminal is having trouble locating it.
 3) Enter the following command to compile the source file using g++:
-    " g++ -o 'name-you-want-to-give' main.cpp "
+    " g++ -o name-you-want-to-give main.cpp "
-    We recommend No spaces in the name of the compiled programme.
+    DO NOT put spaces in the name of the compiled programme.
 4) Enter ".\name-of-compiled-programme in the terminal and the game should start.